How Much Salary Can You Defer if You’re Eligible for More than One Retirement Plan?

 Deferrals limited by compensation

-Although plans may set lower deferral limits, the most you can contribute to a plan is the lesser of:
+Although plans may set lower deferral limits, the most you can contribute to a plan under tax law rules is the lesser of:

 - the allowed amount for that plan type for the year, or